richecr/duck-orm/docs/models/index.md

 ## Dependencies

-DuckORM has a dependency on `databases` for connecting to the database. data, you need to assign a `Model` a parameter.
+`DuckORM` depends on `databases` library to connect to the database.

 ### Databases

-This parameter is `__db__`, it is the instance created with your database URL of data.
+This parameter is `it `, and it is the instance create, bith your database URL string.

 This instance needs to be passed to the `Model`.